 When we do something we have to be mindful of the ripple effects.
 The first human civilizations, in Egypt and Mesopotamia, were monument builders.
 These projects like the pyramids were typically done for one human being.
 They were great achievements for human beings and architecture, but it was human beings putting themselves at the top of the food chain and forgetting about being a part of the whole.
 That’s problematic in our modern times.

 Ktunaxa were simply never monument builders.
 There was no room in our world for that.
 And that’s part of the problem that Ktunaxa are having with Oberti calling Jumbo his cathedral.
 He is monument building to himself.
 That’s the clash with our world view.

-Read on with part two over at Kootenay Mountain Culture and stay tuned for part three on August 16.
+Read on with part two over at Kootenay Mountain Culture and part three.

 Photos, top to bottom: Pat Morrow, Skip Moss, PM, SM, Ian Cobb.